I used to believe in “self-acceptance”. That I could “just accept myself” if I focused on it. I tried in a variety of ways, but it never worked…

 But… if I hadn't been feeling my feelings for YEARS, shouldn't I beware Chesterton's Fence?
-What if not feeling my feelings was strategic?
+What if not feeling my feelings was strategic!

 1. I chose what I wanted: I wanted to be aware of all of my feelings in my body.

 2. I found unconscious access to what I wanted: In this case, I looked for how what I wanted feels in my body, and fortunately I was able to feel this easily.
-(There are also other methods I could’ve used if I wasn’t able to do this.
-I will write about these in the future.)

-Here I noticed a certain expansiveness in my chest.
+In this case, I noticed a certain expansiveness in my chest.

 3. I noticed unconscious blocks: I asked the expansive feeling I wanted, “What bad thing happens if we’re aware of our feelings?”
+I listened.

 I heard: